Ircama/osm-carto-tutorials/pages/_includes/install-mapnik.md

   libmapnik-dev mapnik-utils python3-mapnik
 ```

-With Ubuntu 18.04 LTS, you might use python-mapnik instead of python3-mapnik.
+With Ubuntu 18.04 LTS, you might use *python-mapnik* instead of *python3-mapnik*.

 [Launchpad reports the Mapnik version](https://launchpad.net/mapnik/+packages) installed from package depending on the operating system; the newer the OS, the higher the Mapnik release.